-CrossFit is an effective strength and conditioning program used by elite athletes and Special Forces which is scalable to any ability level.
-The key to CrossFit’s success is its use of compound functional movements performed at high-intensity.
+CrossFit is an evidence based training methodology which is scalable to any ability level.
+The basis of a CrossFit workout is a set of compound functional movements performed at high-intensity within a measurable set of defined parameters (time/ reps).
 The workouts are constantly varied in their duration, movements & rep schemes so you’ll never get bored or stop improving.
-CrossFit is also about a community built upon sportsmanship and integrity which drives every individual to achieve their athletic potential.
+CrossFit is also a community built upon sportsmanship and integrity who's members strive to develop capacity on the broadest array of possible workouts to prepare themselves for life and for the unknown.

 Compound movements use multiple joints and require the coordination of several muscle groups.
 The squat is compound because it requires the movement of the ankles, hips and knees, and the coordination of both core and leg muscles to execute.
 In contrast, an isolated movement like a bicep curl requires only the elbow joint and the biceps.

 Functional movements involve real world situational biomechanics, they serve a real purpose.
-A deadlift is functional because its biomechanics are the same as would be used to pick up a child, heavy shopping bags or a car your friend is trapped under.
+A deadlift is functional because its bio-mechanics are the similar same as would be used to pick up a child, heavy shopping bags or a car your friend is trapped under.

 Because they are applicable to real life.
-Most real world biomechanics are compound such as squatting to sit down or stand up.
+Most real world bio-mechanics are compound such as squatting to sit down or stand up.
 But there is also a scientific reason for selecting compound movements: they have the greatest potential to generate power (power=force x distance/ time).
-You might not have seen that formula since year 10 Physics, but this is an important pillar of CrossFit because we use it to measure an athlete’s performance on each workout.
+You might not have seen that formula since year 10 Physics, but this is an important part of our exercise selection process.
+Exercises that move large-loads, long-distances, quickly are the most efficient way to build fitness in our classes.

 By recording either a. the time it takes to complete a specific task or b. the amount of work (number of repetitions) performed in a specific time period.
 A faster time or higher number of repetitions correspond to a higher power output.

 Measuring your power output allows you to monitor progress.
 When you repeat a specific workout you will see: How much faster was your time?
 How many more reps did you achieve?
-The fact that performance on each workout is measurable adds a competitive element to CrossFit.
-Competition exists both with yourself and with other athletes.
+The fact that performance on each workout is measurable allows us to monitor and plan long-term progress.

 Our programming is designed to optimize fitness as defined by three models.